Astera-Finance/astera/tests/echidna/README.md

 525. 🚧 `ReserveConfigurationMap` integrity: If reserve is active and not frozen then user can interact with the lending market.
 526. 🚧 If flow reached the maximum, Minipools must not be able to borrow more.
 527. 🚧 Minipool flow borrow integrity: debt from the Lendingpool should never be greater than the collateral owned by Minipools.
-528. 🚧 Repaying or Liquidate a position must result in the same final state.
+528. 🚧 Repaying or Liquidating a position must result in the same final state.

 (ADD MINIPOOL BORROWFLOW INVARIANTS)